A different approach to research

 Marlies on LinkedIn

 Formally trained as an architect, I would describe myself as more of a researcher than a designer based on my practical knowledge and experience.
-Looking at things from a different perspective, and interpreting these in relation to public spaces by putting on different glasses has long since driven me in life.
+Looking at things from a different perspective and interpreting these in relation to public space by putting on different glasses has long since driven me in life.
 First as a skateboarder, later as a bicycle messenger and even now as a researcher and writer for Dear Hunter.
 Collaborating with our clients on our maps, and helping them convert insights into actions greatly motivates me in my work.
-Besides my work at Dear Hunter, my role as teacher of architecture allows me to pass on the tools and skills that will help students draw better conclusions from their environment.
+Besides my work at Dear Hunter, my role as tutor in architecture schools allows me to pass on the tools and skills that will help students draw better conclusions from their environment.

 Remy on LinkedIn

 Working on-site as hunters, we collect a lot of data and information.
 Compare it to the work of an anthropologist, for example.
 Just gathering information and writing long passages about it doesn’t lead to a clear image or the exploration for new possibilities.
 Therefore, we use cartography to make our research approachable and usable for our clients.
 We map our research in hands-on maps and atlasses providing an essential layer of information for decision makers.